aweris/gale/README.md

 For commands described above all parameters are optional.
 Available command flags for `list` and `run` commands are:
 ```
-  --branch string          branch to load workflows from.
-Only one of branch, tag or commit can be used.
-Precedence is as follows: commit, tag, branch.
-  --commit string          commit to load workflows from.
-Only one of branch, tag or commit can be used.
-Precedence is as follows: commit, tag, branch.
   --repo string            owner/repo to load workflows from.
 If empty, repository information of the current directory will be used.
+  --branch string          branch to load workflows from.
+Only one of branch or tag can be used.
+Precedence is as follows: tag, branch.
   --tag string             tag to load workflows from.
-Only one of branch, tag or commit can be used.
-Precedence is as follows: commit, tag, branch.
+Only one of branch or tag can be used.
+Precedence is as follows: tag, branch.
   --workflows-dir string   directory to load workflows from.
 If empty, workflows will be loaded from the default directory.
 ```